- This event has passed.

 - Summary and comments (in Polish) by Wojciech Kłosowski

-This is an open event, aimed at a Polish audience.
+This is an open event, aimed at an international audience.
 English-Polish translation will be provided.

 Please use the following link to join the webinar (joining the webinar is preceded by registration).